-NON-DEPARTMENTAL
+NON DEPARTMENTAL

 Non-departmental services represent a mix of services that support internal and external partnerships to support the City and its operations.
 Central Services and Other Governmental Services support all City departments through consolidated services and partnerships with other agencies.
 Community Support serves the community by providing opportunities to engage residents and visitors.
-The Non-Departmental budget includes the various transfers from the General Fund to other City Funds.